dolph/CognitiveIoT/README.md

 3. You should see two stages pass successfully once your Deploy Stage completes
 ![](images/deploy-to-bm3.png)

-4. To see the app and services created and configured for this journey, use the Bluemix dashboard.
+4. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
 The app is named `CognitiveIoT-20170724231917178` and it is running the following services:

   * [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db?env_id=ibm:yp:us-south)
   * [cognitive-iot-iotf-service](https://www.ibm.com/internet-of-things/platform/watson-iot-platform/)

-B) **Go into Bluemix** and click on the url route associated with your application. you will be taken to the NodeRED flow editor where you can see the already deployed and running application.
+B) **Go into IBM Cloud** and click on the url route associated with your application. you will be taken to the NodeRED flow editor where you can see the already deployed and running application.
 ![](images/runtheapp.png)

 Please have a look; you should see the following: